zwippie/node-palo/README.md

 * Create parameter bindings for the server results
 * Options for palo.get
+* Find caveats in palo server results.
+For some server methods the nr of columns returned seem to vary.
+Parsing of results must be adapted accordingly.

 Eventually:

+* Create a jQuery plugin (jquery.palo.js) for the client side with convenient ajax method, csv to json conversion and more
 * Create another project called palo\_explorer which offers a nice web UI for palo server administration; build on express, node_palo, ?
+* Redis cache (palo-server has a cache token mechanism)
+* Custom authentication and ACL (palo-acl can be cumbersome) to hide palo sid from user (and cache the sid)

 ## Documentation